Law - Political Science - Administration

 • Rural law

-• Case study in notarial business law
+• Practical case study in notarial business law

-• Case studies in business transfers
+• Practical cases on business transfers

 • Tutorials on marital property